 If you hover your mouse pointer over avast!
-Free Antivirus icon, you will see system status - normally this should be "avast!
-Antivirus: Your system is secured".
+Free Antivirus icon, you will see system status - normally this should be "Everything is good".
 This means that no action is necessary.
 More information about different statuses and messages is available on the second page of this article.

-Additional protection features, such as AutoSandbox, WebRep, Browser Cleanup, Site Blocking and Software Updater are covered in an separate article.
+Enhanced protection features, such as Browser Cleanup, Site Blocking and Software Updater are covered in the avast!
+Free Antivirus Additional Protections tutorial.

-avast! starts reminding you 30 days before the free license expires.
-A red window appears above Taskbar Notification area, stating that "Your subscription for avast!
-Free Antivirus is about to expire".
-Click the Renew now button.
+If you already have avast! installed and registered, it starts reminding you 30 days before the yearly free license expires.
+A small pop-up appears above Taskbar Notification area, stating that "Your avast!
+Antivirus expires in <number> days".
+Click the Continue button.

 If your license has expired, all avast!
 Real-Time Shields turn off and cannot be re-activated without renewing your subscription.

-A large red offer appears, with main focus on paid product.
-Look to the left and click the gray Register button in the Stay with your current basic protection column.
+A large Choose your protection window appears, with main focus on paid product.
+Look to the left and click the gray Select button in the Standard protection column.

 Your avast!
-Free Antivirus 8 is now licensed for a full year again!
+Free Antivirus 2014 is now licensed for another full year!